Close The Coal Ash Loopholes EPA Campaign

-Coal ash is the toxic waste from coal burning for electricity.
-Coal ash, or coal combustion residuals (CCR), contains a poisonous brew of substances harmful to human health.
-Coal ash is linked to causing hazardous health effects, such as asthma, kidney disease, heart disease, cancer, and even death.
+Coal ash, or coal combustion residuals (CCR), is the toxic waste from coal burning for electricity.
+It contains a poisonous mixture of substances harmful to human health, and it is linked to hazardous health effects, such as asthma, kidney disease, heart disease, cancer, and even death.

 In 2015, under the Obama Administration, the Environmental Protection Agency (EPA) adopted its first-ever safeguards to protect people from coal ash, known as the Coal Combustion Residuals (CCR) Rule.
 The rule was published in response to the largest industrial disaster in U.S. history at Tennessee Valley Authority’s Kingston Fossil Plant, which blanketed the surrounding community with 1 billion gallons of toxic coal ash sludge and sickened hundreds of cleanup workers; a lawsuit resulted.